 A bowl of collard greens next to a bowl of black eyed peas and cornbread.

 Collard greens are often overlooked at the grocery store, but if you haven’t tried these greens, you’re missing out!
 They have tons of great flavor, especially when you pair them with bacon.
-Pair your greens with traditional Hoppin’ John for a fabulous meal!
+Serve your greens with traditional Hoppin’ John for a fabulous meal!

 Bacon, onions and garlic in a pot.

-Raw chopped greens in a pot.
+Raw chopped collard leaves in a pot.

 • This dish stays fresh in the refrigerator for up to 3 days.
 I don’t recommend freezing this recipe as the greens will be watery when thawed.

-Cooked greens with bacon.
+Cooked leaves with bacon.

 A pot of collard greens topped with crispy bacon.